Easy Sourdough Artisan Bread Recipe (Ready in 1 Day)

 Sourdough Artisan Bread FAQs

 You will have the best results with a dutch oven or some type of pot with a heavy lid.
-But if you don’t have one, here’s how to bake it:
+But if you don’t have one, here’s what you can do:

 These add-ins can be kneaded into the dough at step 2, after the first step of letting the dough sit for 15 minutes.